GIBIONMUTAI/frontendgoogledrive-app/README.md

 ## npm install
 Run the command after cloning the project frontendgoogledrive-app.

-### npm install node-modules
+### npm install react-bootstrap bootstrap
-Run the command npm install node-modules after npm install.
-To install the modules.
+This command installs both the React Bootstrap components and the underlying Bootstrap CSS library.

 #### npm start
 Runs the app in the development mode.